 - (a) The State shall cause its appropriate agencies to review the Documents as promptly as reasonably possible after receipt and to provide comments thereon to the Company of any failure to conform to Applicable Law or to the terms of this Agreement.
 The Company shall correct any failures to conform to Applicable Law or to the terms of this Agreement, or shall submit the matter for resolution pursuant to Section 32.2.
 If the State does not provide comments of any failure of the Documents to conform to Applicable Law or to the terms of this Agreement within [ninety (90)/one hundred eighty (180)] Days after receipt of the Documents, the Documents shall be deemed to have satisfied the requirements of this Agreement, provided that the foregoing shall not relieve the Company of its obligation to comply with Applicable Law. - (b) The State may provide Notice to the Company requesting such revisions of the Environmental Assessment, Environmental Management Plan, Social Impact Assessment and Action Plan, and Closure Plan as are reasonable to contribute to the efficient development of locally required infrastructure and to assist other national and local needs, provided that such requested revisions shall relate to the Project and shall be utilized by the Company in the Project Area, and provided further that such requested revisions shall not materially impact the economic returns of the Company: - (i) If the State provides Notice of such requested revisions within [ninety (90)/one hundred eighty (180)] Days after receipt of the Documents, the Company and the State shall meet within [thirty (30)] Days of the State's written notification to the Company as to any requested revisions so that the Parties may negotiate revisions to any of the Documents.
 The Parties shall establish a time frame within which to revise the Document, which time frame shall not exceed [ninety (90)] Days of the State's Notice to the Company as to the requested revisions.
-If the Parties are unable to reach agreement within [forty-five (45)] Days of the State's written notification to the Company as to the requested revisions to the requested revisions.
-If so the requested revision to the Company as to the requested revision to the Company as to the requested revision. - (ii) If the State does not provide Notice of such requested revisions within [ninety (90)] Days after receipt of the Documents, the Documents shall be deemed to have satisfied the requirements of this Agreement.
+If the Parties are unable to reach agreement within [forty-five (45)] Days of the State's written notification to the Company as to the requested revisions, the matter may be referred by either Party for resolution pursuant to Section 32.0. - (ii) If the State does not provide Notice of such requested revisions within [ninety (90)] Days after receipt of the Documents, the Documents shall be deemed to have satisfied the requirements of this Agreement.